Zilliqa/ZRC/zrcs/zrc-6.md

 1. ZRC-6 implements standardized royalty information retrieval with a percentage-based royalty fee model.
 For simplicity, it mandates royalty payments to a single address and unit-less royalty payments across all NFT marketplaces.
 Funds will be paid for secondary sales only if a marketplace chooses to implement ZRC-6.

+2. ZRC-6 implements standardized token URI with the concatenation of base token URI and token ID.
+A token URI is an HTTP or IPFS URL.
+This URL should return a JSON blob of data with the metadata for the NFT when queried.

-2. ZRC-6 includes batch minting such that multiple NFTs can be minted in one transaction.
+3. ZRC-6 includes batch minting such that multiple NFTs can be minted in one transaction.

-3. ZRC-6 is compatible with ZRC-X since every callback name is prefixed with `ZRC6_`.
+4. ZRC-6 is compatible with ZRC-X since every callback name is prefixed with `ZRC6_`.

 ## III.
 Motivation

 Many of the largest NFT marketplaces have implemented incompatible royalty payment solutions.
 ZRC-6 provides a standardized way to retrieve royalty information for NFTs.
 The marketplace should transfer the actual funds.

+The marketplace builders had to customize to each NFT contract since there was no standard for token URI.

 In ZRC-1 minting can be very inefficient since multiple transactions are required to mint multiple NFTs.